-The most important gear you need to own for safe and convenient transportation is a rack, but with the sheer number of models available in stores, maybe you’re not quite sure where to start.
-Well, read on to learn a little bit more about the different types of kayak roof racks and which ones are likely to suit your needs.
+The most important gear you need to own for safe and convenient transportation is a kayak rack, also known as a kayak carrier.
+With the sheer number of models available in stores, maybe you’re not quite sure where to start.
+Well, read on to learn a little bit more about the different types of racks and which ones are likely to suit your needs.

 My #1 Recommendation

-If I had to pick one kayak rack to recommend above all others, especially on a modest budget, the crown would go to the Malone Downloader.
+If I had to pick one kayak roof rack to recommend above all others, especially on a modest budget, the crown would go to the Malone SeaWing.
 Although not as famous as its competitors Thule and Yakima, Malone makes some of the highest quality racks on the planet, and their J-style line is the perfect general purpose roof rack line to meet the needs of pretty much any paddler.
-I prefer their Downloader model personally, as it offers very solid support for my kayak with its exceptional quality at an affordable price.
-And if you want more proof, there are over 200 reviews on the Amazon with an average of 4.6 stars to back me up.
+I prefer their SeaWing model personally, as it offers very solid support for my kayak with its exceptional quality at an affordable price.
+And if you want more proof, there are over 300 reviews on the Amazon with an average of 4.5 stars to back me up.

 Types of Kayak Racks

-It is extremely important to understand the differences in the rack types and the pros and cons of each one before deciding which one to purchase.
-Practically, they can all be placed in two major categories:
+It is extremely important to understand the differences in the rack types and the pros and cons of each carrier before deciding which one to purchase.
+Practically, they can all be placed in four major categories: